katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
+- FIX (Beginners in our teams and newcomers to our community)
 - Projects will always need beginners - keep healthy fresh perspectives coming in.
 - Common sense tips
 - TICK: Keep minimal - what new team members need to know